hengmamath/hengmamath.github.io/index.md

 - **Erdős–Rényi graphs:** shotgun assembly problem.
 - **Branching random walks:** maximum, martingales(partition functions), and level sets

-I am trying to learn and work on more interesting models, e.g., Gaussian free fields and log-correlated fields, Gaussian multiplicative chaos, random walks, etc.
+I am trying to learn and work on more interesting models, e.g., Gaussian free fields and log-correlated fields, Gaussian multiplicative chaos, random graphs and random networks, etc.

 ## News
 - **[Jul.
 2024]** I will be attending the 2024 CRM-PIMS Summer School in Probability in Montreal.